 Asynchronous Database Operation

-Currently SQLProvider supports async operations on runtime, not design-time.
+Currently, SQLProvider supports async operations on runtime, not design-time.

 Async queries and updates

-Concept for async queries is this:
+The concept for async queries is this:

 open System